fokalview/VR-Data-V2/README.md

 ## Milestones

-- Built the first scatter plot visual.
+- Built the first scatter plot visual
-- Successfully imported and cleaned multiple CSV documents.
+- Successfully imported and cleaned multiple CSV documents
-- Iterated the scatter plot into a more meaningful layout tied directly to engagement.
+- Iterated the scatter plot into a more meaningful layout tied directly to engagement
-- Designed and implemented the three headset comparison views.
+- Designed and implemented the three headset comparison views
-- Added the radar chart and connected it to gender and headset filters.
+- Added the radar chart and connected it to gender and headset filters
-- Integrated the assistive technology view for regional context.
+- Integrated the assistive technology view for regional context

 ---

-## Why This Project Matters

-VR design needs to be based on how people actually experience it, not how we hope they experience it.
-This project makes those patterns clearer and more visual.
-Developers can use these insights to build safer and more immersive environments.
-Educators can see how VR affects learning.
-Policy makers can identify where support is missing and how access is distributed.

-At the same time, this project shows how multidataset visualizations can tell a bigger and more honest story than any single dataset can.

----

 ## Future Work

-- Build a predictive comfort model using regression or classification.
+- Build a predictive comfort model using regression or classification
-- Add session frequency and experience level into the main views.
+- Add session frequency and experience level into the main views
-- Expand the radar chart to include more variables such as stress or familiarity.
+- Expand the radar chart to include more variables such as stress or familiarity
-- Develop a full dashboard that combines all views into one interface for decision makers.
+- Develop a full dashboard that combines all views into one interface for decision makers
-- Compare VR data with AR datasets for a more complete picture.
+- Compare VR data with AR datasets for a more complete picture
-- Add time based analysis where datasets support it, especially for adoption trends.
+- Add time based analysis where datasets support it, especially for adoption trends

 The architecture is already set up for expansion.
 The next step is deeper modeling and more refined interaction design.